 - CON: The slow pace might take some time getting used to

-Expats may find the Portuguese people to be frustrating, as they're not generally in a hurry to resolve issues or deal with problems.
+Expats may find some aspects of Portuguese culture frustrating, such as the slow pace of life.
+Locals are not generally in a hurry to resolve issues or deal with problems, and this can slow down bureaucratic processes considerably.
 The phrase 'devagar' will often be heard – it means 'slowly' in Portuguese.

 Weather in Portugal

 The weather is great.
 Generally, March to October is warm, with July and August being really hot.
 Temperatures can climb to 104°F (40°C).
 Sunny days are plentiful, all the better to enjoy the country's lovely scenery.